Last Updated: May 20, 2021

 This is somehow consistent with a separate 2020 study.
 According to Upwork’s findings, most remote freelancers or gig workers are highly skilled professionals.
 In fact, 50% of freelancers are skilled in programming, marketing, IT, and business consulting.
 This is up from 45% in 2019.

 16. 54% of gig workers report a great work-life balance.

 This is reported in most freelance statistics – independent workers are satisfied with the flexibility, autonomy, and control provided by the gig working arrangement.

 According to the FlexJobs survey, more than half of independent workers stated that their work-life balance is either great or very good.
 This compares to only 29% of respondents without flexible work options who reported the same thing.

 17. Gig economy workers have a higher Anxiety Index score.

 (Source: Edison Research)

-The Marketplace-Edison Research Poll measured the amount of stress and anxiety among workers regarding their financial situation.
+A poll conducted by Edison Research, a reputable survey site, measured the amount of stress and anxiety among workers regarding their financial situation.

 - 24% of traditional workers had an Anxiety Index score higher than 50.